Safety is always our first priority

-Please attend hospital alone to avoid crowding and limit the number of people entering the building.
+We are restricting visitors to avoid crowding and limit the number of people entering the building.
 From Monday 16th May 2022 you will be allowed two named visitors as an inpatient.
 Your visitors must show proof of a negative rapid coronavirus test/Lateral Flow Device (LFD) Test within 24 hours of their visit.
-If you are an inpatient or outpatient, you may be permitted a visitor or escort but only in exceptional circumstances.
+If you are an outpatient, you may be permitted one visitor or escort except in Charterhouse Annexe due to limited seating space.
 No children will be permitted to visit.
 If you think you fit into this category then please give us a call to discuss on 020 7467 4344 before you attend.

 Our Hospital Protocol

 Use of PPE

-All of our staff use Personal Protective Equipment (PPE) in line with PHE guidelines to help protect our patients and other staff members.
+All of our staff use Personal Protective Equipment (PPE) in line with UKHSA guidelines to help protect our patients and other staff members.